nghia-nguyenhuu/nghia-nguyenhuu.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Transmission of a double-layer RWMG in Figure 3 and of a triple-layer RWMG in Figure 4
+    Transmission of a double-layer RWMG (Red filter) in Figure 3 and of a triple-layer RWMG (Red filter) in Figure 4
 </div>

 These findings demonstrate the potential of nanophotonic structures to revolutionize consumer electronics and optical communication systems, setting a new benchmark in color filtering and polarization technologies.